Found by AI

 The Three Eras of Search Optimization

-The progression from SEO to GEO to AEO is not a replacement cycle — it is a stacking model.
-Each new discipline builds on top of the previous one.
-Good GEO requires good SEO as a foundation.
+The progression from SEO to GEO to AEO isn't a replacement cycle - it's a stacking model.
+Each new discipline builds on the previous.
+Good GEO requires good SEO.
 Good AEO will require good GEO.
 The skills accumulate; only the target changes.

-Think of it like this: SEO is being listed in the phone book.
-GEO is being the name the receptionist gives when someone calls and asks for a recommendation.
+Think of it this way: SEO is being listed in the phone book.
+GEO is being the name the receptionist gives when someone calls for a recommendation.
 AEO is being the business the personal assistant books without even asking the boss.

 1